 The key is to quickly demonstrate that you’re smart, that you understand what the job entails, and, having a full view of what’s required, you still really want to do it!

-At the end of the day, investment banks want Analysts/Associate who are –
+At the end of the day, investment banks want Analysts/Associates who are –

 - And won’t quit.